Recovery Rebate Credit 2021 Tax Return

-If you did not get either the stimulus one or stimulus two payments, you can efile your 2020 return on eFile.com and claim the Recovery Rebate Credit.
+If you did not get either the stimulus one or stimulus two payments, you can only paper file your 2020 return.
+If you did not receive the Third Stimulus Payment in 2021, you can report this on eFile.com and the Recovery Rebate Credit.
+If you’re eligible to claim the 2021 Recovery Rebate credit, you must file a tax return by April 15, 2025, to claim the credit.
 Before you do this, check one last time the status of your stimulus payment(s).

 Recovery Rebate Credit

-The Recovery Rebate Credit is a new line item on the 2020 Tax Return; it will be listed on line item 30 on the 2020 1040 form.
+The Recovery Rebate Credit is a new line item on the 2020 Tax Return and is in the same place on the 2021 Return, listed on line 30 on the 2021 1040 form.

-If you did not receive your 1. and/or 2. stimulus payment you- just enter "0" (zero) not quotes - on the recovery rebate page.
-Otherwise, enter the amounts you received for the 1. and 2. stimulus payments.
-Important: Use this tool to see if you were eligible for the 1. stimulus and this for the 2. stimulus payment.
+If you did not receive your 3rd stimulus payment, add all of your tax information (income, dependents, etc.) and work through the entire tax interview.
+At the end, you will be asked if you received the third stimulus payment.
+If you did not receive it, just enter "0" (zero, no quotes) on the recovery rebate page.
+Otherwise, enter the amounts you received for the third stimulus payments.
+Important: Use this tool to see if you were eligible for the third stimulus.

 - Sign Up OR Sign In your eFile.com account and complete the initial required steps.
 Then copy and paste the link below into the browser when in your account